Group and Individual Counseling

 Gain Newfound Perspective Through Counseling

 Addiction is the thief that steals sobriety, distorting the life you’ve proudly built through hard labor.
 Alcohol and drugs abrade your good being, leaving anxiety and a terrible need that must be filled.
-Counseling on an inpatient basis is one of the very few options left open when these terrible cravings take over life.
+Group and individual counseling on an inpatient basis is one of the very few options left open when these terrible cravings take over life.

 The Naked Facts of Dependency

 Close to 88,000 Americans die each year from alcohol-related causes (www.niaaa.nih.gov), a fact that includes direct deaths and the indirect, as resulting from drunken driving.
 Additionally, 113 Americans die every day due to drug overdoses (www.cdc.gov).
 These are terrible facts to see written in print, but they’re mentioned with the express intent of illustrating the awful trend we’re all experiencing to some degree.
 Drugs and alcohol permeate our modern society, and you either have succumbed to this nightmare condition or you know someone experiencing the symptoms of addiction.

 This time is critical, presenting a split in the road where you can continue recklessly living without help, or you can seek out counseling.
 Addiction centers offer you to take an inpatient approach, excluding your weakened mind from the influences of life that have led you astray.